mchen046/rshell/README.md

 **5. symbolic links**

-The implemented subpart of the GNU ls command is not able to display `->` for the parent link of symbolic link in the `-l` flag
+The implemented subpart of the GNU ls command is not able to display `->` for the parent link of symbolic links in the `-l` flag

 **6. year and time display**